acend/kubernetes-basics-training/content/en/setup/_index.md

 {{% onlyWhen rancher %}}
 {{% alert title="Note" color="primary" %}}
 In Rancher you can also use `kubectl` directly within your browser.
-As soon as you are logged in in the Rancher web console, click on **Launch kubectl** (or use the ° key) and you get a console with `kubectl` installed and configured.
+As soon as you are logged in the Rancher web console, click on **Launch kubectl** (or use the ° key), and you get a console with `kubectl` installed and configured.
 {{% /alert %}}
 {{% /onlyWhen %}}

 ## Setup introduction

-This training depends on an installation of `{{% param cliToolName %}}`.
+This training depends on the installation of `{{% param cliToolName %}}`.
 Follow the instructions on the subsequent pages to complete the setup on your platform of choice.